 Roxann Chargois became our seventh president in May, 2004.
 Under her capable leadership the chapter developed and implemented the IKIC Program enhancing the self-esteem of 4th and 5th grade African American girls.

 Bea Benson became our eighth president on April 9, 2006.
 Our chapter strengthened its legacy as deeper bonds of friendship grew and our signature fundraiser Mardi Gras Madness achieved new heights.

 Chiquita Watt Eugene became the ninth president in April 2008, under her leadership she strengthened the use of parliamentary procedures and aligned chapter activities with the Western Area Region and National scope.

-Veronica Jordan-Matlock serves as our thirteenth President beginning her term in May 2020 and her vision is to celebrate the third tenant of our Core Values – Legacy – while embracing all of our Core Values.
+Veronica Jordan-Matlock served as our thirteenth President beginning her term in May 2020, and her vision was to celebrate the third tenant of our Core Values – Legacy – while embracing all of our Core Values.

 Town Lake (TX) Chapter of The Links, Incorporated February 15th, 2020